oneapi-src/oneDNN/doc/advanced/experimental.md

 * The interoperability API for sparse memory is not provided
 * Sparse memory and memory descriptor can only be used with the Matrix Multiplication and Reorder primitives
-* Sparse memory can be created only for a CPU engine

 ### ONEDNN_EXPERIMENTAL_UKERNEL